-Transportation Plan

-Expectations

-A response is only required if the school plans to offer regular transportation either for daily transportation to/from school OR for transportation to/from school specific activities and events that are a necessary part of the mission.
+J.(1) Transportation Plan Rating Expectations □Meets A response is only required if the school plans to offer regular transportation either for daily transportation to/from school OR for transportation to/from school specific activities and events that are a necessary part of the mission.
 All schools must be prepared to meet IEP transportation requirements.

-Identify a plan for establishing transportation services at the school including specific action steps, timelines responsible parties, and associated costs that address the following: □Approaches Identifying equipment purchase or contracting needs Identifying hiring and or contracting needs Hiring or contracting Establishing training needs and inspection process needs Establishing travel routes and pick up/drop off points □Does Not Meet Establishing transportation policies and practices Identifying student transportation needs; transportation plan costs; and Identify all, but at least one, specific entities or organizations that have been identified as potential partners or vendors for these services
+A complete response must □Approaches Identify a plan for establishing transportation services at the school including specific action steps, timelines responsible parties, and associated costs that address the following: Identifying equipment purchase or contracting needs Identifying hiring and or contracting needs Hiring or contracting

+□ Does Not Meet Establishing training needs and inspection process needs Establishing travel routes and pick up/drop off points Establishing transportation policies and practices Identifying student transportation needs; transportation plan costs; and Identify all, but at least one, specific entities or organizations that have been identified as potential partners or vendors for these services ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:

 J.(2) Food Services Plan

 Rating Expectations

-□Meets A complete response must Identify a plan for establishing food services at the school, including specific action steps, timelines responsible parties, and associated costs that address the following: Identifying equipment purchase or contracting needs Identifying hiring and/or contracting needs Identifying hiring and contracting needs Identifying and completing relevant program application and reporting requirements; Identify all federal and state food service programs the school plans to participate in; If providing or planning to offer a PreK or Early Childhood program, provide a plan for food service; Identify how the school will fund the food service plan costs prior to receiving any applicable reimbursements; and Identify all, but at least one, specific entities or organizations that have been identified as potential partners or vendors for these services and describe all steps that have been taken to create a relationship, establish a relationship, or develop a partnership to provide these services.
+□Meets A complete response must

+□Approaches Hiring or contracting Establishing training and inspection process needs Identifying and completing relevant program application and reporting requirements; Identify all federal and state food service programs the school plans to participate in; If providing or planning to offer a PreK or Early Childhood program, provide a

+□Does Not Meet plan for food service; Identify how the school will fund the food service plan costs prior to receiving any applicable reimbursements; and Identify all, but at least one, specific entities or organizations that have been identified as potential partners or vendors for these services and describe all steps that have been taken to create a relationship, establish a relationship, or develop a partnership to provide these services.
-□Approaches

-□Does Not Meet

 ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE: